Hanoi Right Now

 What are some good family-friendly activities in Hanoi?

 The Water Puppet Theatre, Hoan Kiem Lake, and the Temple of Literature are reliable choices.
 Older children often enjoy cyclo rides and exploring the narrow streets of the Old Quarter.
-Just expect plenty of noise, traffic, and stimulation compared with quieter destinations.
+Expect plenty of noise, traffic, and stimulation compared with quieter destinations.

 -